fexadom/GetDataProjectFD/CodeBook.md

 This project reads from the UCI Human Activity Recognition Using Smartphones Data Set and generates a tidy data set.
 The file *run_analysis.R* contains the R code to accomplish this.

 #Instructions
-The script run_analysis.R must be in the same folder as the UCI data set, it assumes that the this data set is in the "UCI HAR Dataset" folder.
-This can be changed though by changing the UCI_dataset_home variable in the script.
+The script run_analysis.R must be in the same folder as the UCI data set, it assumes that this data set is in the "UCI HAR Dataset" folder.
+This can be changed though by changing the **UCI_dataset_home** variable in the script.

 The script reads the following file within the "UCI HAR Dataset" folder:
 * Train files
-** /train/subject_train.txt: Subject data
+ * /train/subject_train.txt: Subject data
-** /train/X_train.txt: Processed data
+ * /train/X_train.txt: Processed data
-** /train/y_train.txt: Activity data
+ * /train/y_train.txt: Activity data
 * Test files
-** /test/subject_test.txt: Subject data
+ * /test/subject_test.txt: Subject data
-** /test/X_test.txt: Processed data
+ * /test/X_test.txt: Processed data
-** /test/y_test.txt: Activity data
+ * /test/y_test.txt: Activity data
 * Metadata
-** features.txt: Features names and column numbers within the processed data files ** activity_labels.txt: Descriptive names for recorded activities
+ * features.txt: Features names and column numbers within the processed data files
+ * activity_labels.txt: Descriptive names for recorded activities

 After running the run_analysis.R script it will generate a tidy_data_set.txt files with a summary of the data obtained from the above listed files.

 #Output: tidy_data_set.txt
-This file contains a table of the mean, by subject and then by activity, of the following measured variables:
+The tidy_data_set.txt uses descriptive names for all variables and activities.
+These names were extracted directly from the features.txt and activity_labels.txt files.
+The tidy_data_set.txt contains summarized data of the unified train and test data sets; it contains a table of the mean, by subject and then by activity, of the following measured variables:
 * tBodyAcc-mean()-X
 * tBodyAcc-mean()-Y
 * tBodyAcc-mean()-Z